 Branksome Hall

-Topic 1: Non-Communicable Diseases
+Topic 1: Non-Communicable Diseases (NCD)

 Guatemala constitutionally is a democracy.
 The 14th anniversary of the signing of the Peace Accords, which marked the end of over 30 years of civil war, was celebrated in 2010.
 Guatemala’s population was estimated in 2010 at 14,377,000 inhabitants.[6]
 As Guatemala is a lower middle income country[], so NCDs in LMICs is very relevant to the country.
 In Guatemala Coronary Heart Diseases is the third leading cause of death in the country, with influenza and pneumonia as the leading cause, and violence in second.[] Currently in Guatemala the probability of dying between ages 30 and 70 years from the 4 main NCDs is 14%.
 Interestingly, this percentage is the same as the United States of America.[][] Guatemala has partially implemented a national plan for the prevention and control of NCDs and their risk factors.
 Policies to promote physical activity have also been partially enforced.[] Much data is lacking from the country of Guatemala currently, there is no NCD surveillance and monitoring system in place to enable reporting against the nine global NCD targets.[3]
 Many other statistics are completely missing as Guatemala doesn't have the funds to invest in monitoring to properly investigate many crucial statistics.

-According to the WHO, the median age in Guatemala was 19.4 years in 2013[], with 40.4% of the population below the age of 15, and a mere 6.6 over the age of 60 in the same year.[8]
-This means that prevention and education are highly viable areas of focus.
+According to the WHO, the median age in Guatemala was 19.4 years in 2013[], with 40.4% of the population below the age of 15, and a mere 6.6 over the age of 60 in the same year.[] This means that prevention and education are highly viable areas of focus.
+NCDs will become a huge issue in coming years because of Guatemala’s aging population.
 Money and effort spent now could have an enormous impact in the long term health outcomes as the young population of Guatemala ages.
 Education is the cheapest method to lower the death rate from NCDs, and a balanced approach including both education and cost effective measures for prevention would be the most ideal.

 Additionally, a focus on prevention measures will help to relieve pressure on an already badly taxed and underfunded public health system in Guatemala.
 The public healthcare system desperately needs to expand to meet the basic needs of Guatemalans, and avoiding the additional burden of an aging population suffering from NCDs in mass will be critical to future growth and stability.
 Guatemala believes very strongly in the importance of universal healthcare.
 Current Guatemalan health care is split up into three main divisions: the public, private non-profit, and the private for-profit sectors.
 Making sure there is enough funding to cover the population's health care needs is very important.
 In Guatemala taxation and tax revenues have been low (10.4% of GDP in 2009), which limits available resources to implement public policies on expanding basic service coverage.[6]
 Guatemala also wants to make sure that the spending on health care is at the recommended 10%.